 And seriously, there’s nothing more magical than looking up at some of the clearest skies in the world.
-And, if you’ve never seen the Milky Way in the dessert, you’re in for a treat.
-There are actually three dark sky parks near Moab; Dead Horse Point being the romantic favorite.
+If you’ve never seen the Milky Way in the desert, you’re in for a treat.
+There are three dark sky parks near Moab; Dead Horse Point being the romantic favorite.

 According to Grand County Utah statistics, as of 2020, there are over 1223 campground sites situated in and around Moab.

 If you prefer clean RV parks with full hookups, pool and other fancy amenities, you could park your RV or tent at an RV Resort or large chain campground right in town.

 However, those campgrounds are a bit more pricy than most basic campgrounds because of convenience and amenities.

 But, if you’re feeling just a basic campground with electric, water, sewer connections or dump station, there are those camping options too.

 And, if you’re coming with a bunch of friends, some of the National Parks offer group camping as well as regular campsites.